oshiomah1/oshiomah1.github.io/_posts/2021-3-17-Week_9_Walkthrough.md

 # Today's turn-in assignment:

-This week each group member should select a genome from your team's sample and identify at least one pathway of interest using ggKbase lists.
+This week each group member should select a genome from your team's sample and identify at least one pathway or module of interest using ggKbase lists.

 What makes a good genome?